 Canurta presents The Healing Project (THP), a collection of Utility NFTs that leverage IP and blockchain technology to advance the development of safe and natural solutions for chronic disease. https://t.co/kzCm7ZiKmG

-We're trying to make medicine better.
+We're trying to make #HealthInnovation better.

--The ultimate goal is to create a decentralized organization that democratizes the development of safe and natural solutions for chronic disease

--Utility NFTs allow users to participate in discovery, product development and accelerate the build of a blockchain-enabled biotech organization
+-The Healing Project allow users to participate in scientific discovery, product development and accelerate the build of a blockchain-enabled biotech organization

-These rare polyphenols are scientifically proven to be powerful anti-inflammatory molecules that have potential to rival synthetic anti-inflammatories
+These rare polyphenols are scientifically proven to be powerful anti-inflammatory molecules that have the potential to rival synthetic anti-inflammatories

-Cannflavin A and Cannflavin B are the latest and most unique anti-inflammatory molecules to be commercialized from hemp.

 Cannflavin A and B will take the world a bit by surprise.
 It should.
 That's why we're here.

-The healing project is on a mission to .
+The healing project is on a mission to come up with better solutions for chronic disease.
 That's why we need your help.

 Doing good comes with a pretty sweet reward. (talk perks)

 Hello, world.
-We're The Healing Project, and we want to talk about how you can help change the world.
-When you support the work of THP, you're not just helping us create a more inclusive community that celebrates all voices—you're also helping us do good [FINISH UP]
+We're The Healing Project, and we want to talk about our utility NFT and the DeSci movement When you support the work of THP, you're not just helping us create a more inclusive DeSci community that celebrates all voices—you're also helping us come up with safer solutions for chronic disease [FINISH UP]

 With your help, we can't wait to see what's next.